-Starting ‘The Conversation’: Talking About Long Term Care Options in Los Angeles, CA
+Starting ‘The Conversation’: Long Term Care Options in Los Angeles, CA

-Comfort Keepers help families discuss and plan for care for senior loved ones
+Comfort Keepers help families discuss and plan for short-term and long term care for senior loved ones

 Conversations about long term care can be difficult.
 For this reason, Comfort Keepers of Los Angeles, CA has compiled this handy guide to help you and your family overcome the discomfort that you may feel when initiating the conversation with your older loved one.